ashutosh1919/masterPortfolio/README.md

 Note here that if you click [my portfolio](https://ashutosh1919.github.io), you can see animating the logo at the beginning.
 I have designed that logo in [`Figma`](https://www.figma.com/) and then animated it using css.
 Therefore, this part of portfolio is not customizable.
 But don't worry we have a solution to this problem.
 You have below two alternatives:

 - If you want to design your own logo, then you can design it using `Figma` or `Adobe XD` or `Adobe Illustrator` or `Inkscape`.
-If you want to animate it, you can refer to `./src/components/Loader` directory which contains `js` and `css` files which animates the logo.
+If you want to animate it, you can refer to `./src/components/Loader` directory which contains `js` and `css` files which animates the logo
-- If you don't want Splash screen or you don't know how to design logo, then this option is for you.
+- If you don't want Splash screen or you don't know how to design logo, then this option is for you

   - You can open `src/portfolio.js` file and at the top of this file you will see `settings` component as below:
-  - ```javascript
+    ```javascript
     // Website related settings
     const settings = {
       isSplash: true,
     };
     ```
-  - Change `isSplash` from `true` to `false`.
+  - Change `isSplash` from `true` to `false`
-  - Now, if you see your website using `npm start`, it will directly open `home` rather than animating logo `splash` screen.
+  - Now, if you see your website using `npm start`, it will directly open `home` rather than animating logo `splash` screen
   - If you design your logo in future, then edit the files in `./src/components/Loader` and then revert `isSplash` to `true` in `src/portfolio.js`.

 ## Other

 - You need to change the website title and other descriptions in `public/index.html`
 - You can define your own favicon in `public/icons` directory.
 If you don't have a favicon, you can generate favicons from [Favicon Generator](https://www.favicon-generator.org/) and [Favicon IO](https://favicon.io/)

-- Also you can edit your website preview known as description image.
+- You can also edit your website preview (known as description image).
 Run your site locally, take a screenshot and replace with `public/icons/desc.png`.
-Note that your screenshot should be 1280x640 for better preview
+Note that your screenshot should be 1280x640 for better preview.

 # Choose Theme 🌈

-- You can take a look at `src/theme.js` file where all available themes are mentioned with their respective color codes.
+- You can take a look at `src/theme.js` file where all available themes are mentioned with their respective color codes
 - At the bottom of this file you will see the below code:
   - `export const chosenTheme = blueTheme;`
-  - You need to change the name from `blueTheme` to whatever theme you want to set your website to.
+  - You need to change the name from `blueTheme` to whatever theme you want to set your website to
-  - You can define new theme similarly as other themes and you can assign name of that new defined theme to `chosenTheme`.
+  - You can define new theme similarly as other themes and you can assign name of that new defined theme to `chosenTheme`
 - That's it.
-You just need to change the theme name and the code will take care of everything else.
+You just need to change the theme name and the code will take care of everything else

-  Run `npm start` to check if everything is ok.
+- Run `npm start` to check if everything is ok.

 # Deployment 📦